Last updated on January 4th, 2024 at 04:05 am

 If that sounds familiar, then it’s because China did exactly the same thing after the death of Mao Zedong.

 In many ways, Vietnam has a love/hate relationship with China.
 There have been political tensions sometimes spilling into outright war, but at the same time, Vietnam relies heavily on trade with the superpower.

-Vietnam's three biggest industries are manufacturing, agriculture and tourism.
+Vietnam’s three biggest industries are manufacturing, agriculture and tourism in its many regions.
 However, they do these things in a rather unique way.

 In terms of agriculture, the terrain of Vietnam is only suitable for luxury crops like coffee, so they find themselves exporting to wealthy countries like China.

 The most obvious example of the pandemic’s damaging effects was on the tourism industry, as it was for every country on earth.